can-lehmann/owlkettle/docs/widgets.md

 - `rowSpacing: int = 6` Spacing between the radio button and
 - `orient: Orient = OrientY` Orientation of the list
 - `children: seq[Widget]`
-- `selected: int` Currently selected index, may be smaller or larger than the numberer of children to represent no option being selected
+- `selected: int` Currently selected index, may be smaller or larger than the number of children to represent no option being selected

 ###### Events